Category

 Promotions

-Market Data & Analysis
+Market Data and Analysis

-Features & Navigation
+Features and Navigation

 Stock Halts and Suspensions

-What is a stock halt?
+What is a stock halt or suspension?

 A stock halt or suspension occurs when regulators or exchanges temporarily stop trading a security due to extreme price volatility, exceptional market activity, or other specific circumstances.